Herz-Cloud-AI-GmbH/corporate-claude-code-setup/README.md

 - This repository shows a setup of Claude Code within a devcontainer.
 This ensures to keep the installation project local.
 - Additionally, the Claude Sonnet models are configured not to be used from Anthropic directly but to be consumed from Vertex AI inside a GCP Project.
 If the company has a corporate GCP cloud landing zone, this ensures compliant usage of Anthropic models.

+## Prerequisites

+1. This repository was written with Cursor, which is able to run devcontainers.
+If you use another IDE, this IDE must have the capabilities to run devcontainers.
+2. The Anthropic models are assumed to be served through Google Cloud, which means that you ned to have access to a project in Google Cloud.

 ## Devcontainer Setup

 ### Dockerfile